xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

     assert isinstance(ds.air.data, cp.ndarray)
 ```

-This will read the data directly from the Zarr store to GPU memory, significantly reducing I/O latency.
-This is especially useful for large datasets, as it reduces the amount of data that needs to be transferred between CPU and GPU memory, but it relies on [NVIDIA GPUDirect Storage (GDS)](https://docs.nvidia.com/datacenter/pgp/gds/index.html) to be enabled on your system.
+This will read the data directly from the Zarr store to GPU memory, significantly reducing I/O latency, especially for large datasets.

-While decompression still occurs on the CPU, this marks an important step toward enabling fully GPU-native workflows.
+However, it relies on the [NVIDIA GPUDirect Storage (GDS)](https://docs.nvidia.com/datacenter/pgp/gds/index.html) feature to be enabled and correctly configured on your system.

+**Note**: Even with GDS, the decompression step is still occurs on the CPU (see next section for GPU solutions!).
+This means that the data is still being decompressed on the CPU before being transferred to the GPU.
+However, this is still a significant improvement over the previous method, as it reduces the amount of data that needs to be transferred over the PCIe bus.
 In the figure below, we show the flowchart of the data loading process with GDS enabled (i.e. using `kvikio`):

 ![Flowchart-technically decompression is still done on CPUs](/posts/gpu-pipline/flowchart_2.png)

-**Note**: For KvikIO performance improvements, you need GPU Direct Storage (GDS) enabled on your system.
-This is a feature that allows the GPU to access data directly from storage, bypassing the CPU and reducing latency.
-GDS is supported on NVIDIA GPUs with the [GPUDirect Storage](https://docs.nvidia.com/datacenter/pgp/gds/index.html) feature.

 ### Step 3: GPU-based decompression with nvCOMP 🚀

-For a fully GPU-native workflow, we can let the GPU do all of the work, including decompression.
-This is where [NVIDIA's nvCOMP](https://developer.nvidia.com/nvcomp) library comes in. nvCOMP provides GPU-accelerated compression and decompression algorithms for various data formats, including Zstandard (Zstd).
-This means that all steps of data loading including reading, decompressing, and transforming data can be done on the GPU, significantly reducing the time spent on data loading.
+For a fully GPU-native pipline, the decompression step should also be done on the GPU.
+This is where [NVIDIA's nvCOMP](https://developer.nvidia.com/nvcomp) library comes in. nvCOMP provides fast, GPU-native implementations of popular compression algorithms like Zstandard (Zstd)

+With nvCOMP, all steps of data loading including reading, decompressing, and transforming data can be done on the GPU, significantly reducing the time spent on data loading.
+Here is a flowchart of the data loading process with GDS and GPU-based decompression enabled:

 ![GPU native decompression](/posts/gpu-pipline/flowchart_3.png)

-Sending compressed instead of uncompressed data to the GPU means less data transfer overall, reducing I/O latency from storage to device.
+**Sending compressed instead of uncompressed data to the GPU means less data transfer overall, reducing I/O latency from storage to device.**

 To unlock this, we would need zarr-python to support GPU-based decompression codecs, with one for Zstandard (Zstd) currently being implemented in [this PR](https://github.com/zarr-developers/zarr-python/pull/2863).

-Figure above shows benchmark comparing CPU vs GPU-based decompression, with or without GDS enabled using [the data reading benchmark here](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus/blob/main/benchmark/era5_zarr_benchmark.py).
+We tested the performance of GPU-based decompression using nvCOMP with Zarr v3 and KvikIO, and compared it to CPU-based decompression using [this data reading benchmark here](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus/blob/main/benchmark/era5_zarr_benchmark.py).

+Here are the results:

 ![GPU native decompression](/posts/gpu-pipline/zstd_benchmark.png)

-These results show that GPU-based decompression can significantly reduce the time spent on data loading and cut I/O latency from storage to device.
+> These results show that GPU-based decompression can significantly reduce the time spent on data loading and cut I/O latency from storage to device (less data transfer over PCIe/NVLink).
 This is especially useful for large datasets, as it allows for faster data loading and processing.

 Keep an eye on this space, as we are working on integrating this into the Zarr ecosystem to enable GPU-based decompression for Zarr stores.
-This will allow for a fully GPU-native workflow, where all steps of data loading, including reading, decompressing, and transforming data, can be done on the GPU. 😎
+This will allow for a fully GPU-native workflow, where all steps of data loading, including reading, decompressing, and transforming data, can be done on the GPU.

-> 💡 Takeaway: Even without full GDS support, GPU-based decompression can dramatically reduce latency and free up CPU resources for other tasks.
+> 💡 Takeaway: Even without full GDS support, GPU-based decompression can dramatically reduce I/O latency and free up CPU resources for other tasks.

 ### Step 4: Overlapping CPU and GPU compute with NVIDIA DALI 🔀